 In the case of GUI testing, the method works as above - Each gene is basically a list of random integer values of some fixed length.
 Each of these genes signifies a path through the GUI.
-For example, for a given tree of widgets, the first value in the gene (which will be called as an allele) would select the widget to activate on, the following alleles would then fill in input to the widget liable on the number of possible inputs to the widget (for example: a pull down list box would have one input; the selected list value).
+For example, for a given tree of widgets, the first value in the gene (which will be called an allele) would select the widget to activate on, the following alleles would then fill in input to the widget liable on the number of possible inputs to the widget (for example a pull-down list box would have one input; the selected list value).
 The success of the genes is scored by a criterion that rewards the best ‘novice’ behavior.

 • It is difficult to identify every algorithm and perfecting them.

-• You can only anticipate how your bot will behave from the high volume input data.
+• You can only anticipate how your bot will behave from the high-volume input data.

 1) There is a Monte Carlo method.
-In this we look together at a simple example and plan to use it straight in web traffic.
+In this, we look together at a simple example and plan to use it straight in web traffic.